 We either obtain the products we need for our business from third-party contract manufacturers or we obtain the materials we need for our products from suppliers, some of which are our single source suppliers for these materials.
 We purchase a significant portion of our semiconductor materials and finished goods from a few suppliers and contract manufacturers.
-For the first quarter of fiscal year 2014, we purchased 52% of the materials for our manufacturing processes from six suppliers.
-For fiscal year 2013, we purchased 55% of the materials for our manufacturing processes from six suppliers.
+For the first two quarters of fiscal year 2014, we purchased 51% of the materials for our manufacturing processes from six suppliers.
 For fiscal year 2013, we purchased 55% of the materials for our manufacturing processes from six suppliers.
 Substantially all of our purchases are on a purchase order basis, and we have not generally entered into long-term contracts with our contract manufacturers or suppliers.
 In the event that these purchase orders or relationships with suppliers are terminated, we cannot obtain sufficient quantities of raw materials at reasonable prices, the quality of the material deteriorates, we fail to satisfy our customers' requirements or we are not able to pass on higher materials or energy costs to our customers, our business, financial condition and results of operations could be adversely impacted.